Package 'slca'

 nrep

-number of trials.
-Default is 1.
+an integer specifying the number of estimation trials.
+The default is 1.

 test.iter